-Amberley, Hurunui district of Canterbury features as a Hurunui Day Trip From Christchurch – Pacific.
+Amberley there are plenty of things to do.
 Country hospitality and plenty to do and see in North Canterbury from vintage train trips to delightful places to while away the day in glorious cafe settings.
 Amberley is smack bang in the North Canterbury wine trail district adding another reason to pop the town on your bucket list.
-Check out North Canterbury, Hurunui wine and food trail.

 Excellent coffee, award winning wine, a craft brewery, windswept beach walks and heritage gardens wrap up your Amberley experience with panache.